farrierworks/dglepm-availability-report/README.md

 1. Connect your USB drive to your DWAN computer.

-2. In DRMIS Production, run the following transaction with the specified parameters:
+2. In the DRMIS production environment, run the following transaction with the specified parameters:

     * **IE 36 - Display Vehicles**
         * _Class Type_: `002`